Andrei-Aksionov/TheLastAlgorithmsCourseYouWillNeed/README.md

     poetry install
     ```

-2. Implement algorithm and run tests:
+2. Implement an algorithm and run tests:

     - To run all tests: